II. Epidemiology

 - Reduce significant acute, closed dorsal dislocations in the emergency department

-- Splint patients if any suspicion of Lisfranc Injury
+- Splint patients and avoid weight bearing if any suspicion of Lisfranc Injury

-- Short-leg walking cast (or CAM walker) for 4-6 weeks
+- Start: Short-leg Non-weight bearing cast or boot for first 4-6 weeks

 - Expect 6-12 months before resuming full activity after a significant lisfranc joint injury